Case study of a woman who suffered a major bowel injury in a car crash and received a six-figure compensation settlement

-Bowel injuries requiring a stoma
+Bowel injury requiring a stoma

 Our client was wearing a seat-belt but still suffered serious injuries to her abdomen.
-She also received a blow to her head, a fractured her lower back and had various ‘soft tissue’ injuries to her legs and body.
+She also received a blow to her head, a fracture to her lower back and various ‘soft tissue’ injuries to her legs and body.
 She was transferred to hospital where she had emergency surgery for her abdominal injury.
 Unfortunately, there was traumatic injury to the bowel which could not be repaired and our client was ultimately left with a permanent stoma bag.
 She spent many months in hospital and suffered various complications with the wound, including repeated infections.
 She was then transferred to a hospital closer to home for convalescence.

 It was against this background that we were appointed to recover compensation.
 We were able to represent our client on a No Win No Fee basis.